-Annum is a master marketing calendar and integrated omnichannel planning system.
+Annum is an integrated marketing calendar and omnichannel planning system.
 It is purpose built for strategic planning.
 It's where you flesh out your integrated marketing plan.

 In Annum you see insights, Initiatives, Tactics, and in-market dates.
 It serves as a plan of record that shows the omnichannel customer experience.